digitase/exon-capture-phylo/README.md

 ---------------------

 Copyleft 2013-2014 by the authors.

-This script is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This package is free software; you can redistribute it and/or modify it under the same terms as Perl itself (GNU GENERAL PUBLIC LICENSE).

 TODO
 ----